CLSherrod/clsherrod.github.io/_posts/2023-09-15-smart-notes.md

     gradient: 'linear-gradient(135deg, rgba(34, 139, 87 , .4), rgba(139, 34, 139, .4))'
     src: /assets/images/smart-notes-cover.webp
 ---
-## Why I Love Smart Notes
-I’ve had a number of friends and family ask that I write this because they have seen how much of an impact smart notes has had on me.
-After my 2019 gran mal seizure and having to relearn a lot of things I’ve learned how to take notes that helped me in learning and remembering things.

-Hugely profound for me but a little boring to talk about so bare with me and I’ll try to make it interesting and relevant to you.

 ## What Are Smart Notes?
 First let’s start off with defining smart notes, which is a modern application of the Zettelkasten method (an old index card note system, pre computers), a systematic and thoughtful approach to taking and organizing notes.